urbanjost/apps/uni/README.md

 + display a range of Unicode characters in multiple formats

-+ convert boxes defined with the pound character as the appropriate box characters
++ convert boxes defined with the pound character to the appropriate box characters

 + identify lines in files that contain non-ASCII characters